mongator/documentation/mandango/basic-mapping.rst

 Types
 -----

-Mandango has types to allow map data between PHP and Mongo.
+Mongator has types to allow map data between PHP and Mongo.

 * **bin_data**
 * **boolean**